-Additional conservation measures are being implemented in 2019 to reduce the impact of commercial Chum fisheries on co-migrating Interior Fraser River Steelhead.
+Conservation measures similar to 2019 are being implemented in 2020 to reduce the impact of commercial Chum fisheries on co-migrating Interior Fraser River Steelhead.
 These actions are described generally in Section 13.2.5.4 and detailed measures are provided for specific fisheries contained in Section 13.3.3.5.